sinadodd/ETL-Project/README.md

+#  ETL Project Report
+## Extract
+Our data formats:
+CSV, XLSX

+## Transform
+Data munging in Jupyter Notebook with Pandas.

+## Load
+We decided to use a relational database because the information we're gathering can be directly linked together.
+We have worked with MySQL and SQLITE in this course but chose SQLITE because we're working remotely/separately and its single-file storage format makes it easy to share.

-# ETL Project: Parental factors and their impact on child success indicators
+# Parental factors and their impact on child success indicators

 ## by Himani and Rosina